-The archbishop appoints a priest as his delegate to oversee the investigation of all complaints involving clergy and to enact those restrictions called for under church (canon) law.
-Allegations involving clergy sexual abuse of minors or vulnerable adults are reviewed by a Review Board comprised predominately of lay people, led by a chairperson, considers the results of the investigation to determine if the complaint is “credible,” or has a “semblance of truth,” meaning it appears to be or could possibly be true.
+The archbishop appoints a priest as his delegate to oversee the investigation of all complaints of misconduct involving clergy and to enact those restrictions called for under Church (canon) law.
+Allegations involving clergy sexual abuse of minors or vulnerable adults are reviewed by a Review Board comprised predominately of lay people, led by a chairperson.
+The Review Board considers a complaint to be “credible" if it has a “semblance of truth,” meaning it appears to be or could possibly be true.

 4. How long has the Archdiocese had a Review Board to assess allegations made against clergy and is it independent?

-Yes.
-The Review Board is independent.
-It was established in 2002 as an independent body to review and consider all complaints involving clergy sexual abuse of minors of vulnerable adults.
+The archdiocese's Review Board was established in 2002 as an independent body to review and consider all complaints involving clergy sexual abuse of minors of vulnerable adults.
 The group then advises the Archbishop of its findings.
 A list of Review Board members is available here.
 (From 1988 to 2002, an ad-hoc committee advised the Archbishop’s priest-delegate handling abuse allegations.)

-5. Why does the Archdiocese of Detroit conduct its own investigations into priests accused of abuse?
+5. Why does the Archdiocese of Detroit conduct its own canonical reviews into priests accused of abuse?

-The Archdiocese of Detroit is required under Church law to investigate priests accused of sexual abuse of minors.
-These investigations are always conducted after the archdiocese has notified law enforcement and after civil authorities have completed their own investigation.
-It is important to note that our internal investigations are conducted in addition to – not instead of – whatever law enforcement chooses to do.
+The Archdiocese of Detroit is required under Church law to perform canonical reviews whenever priests are accused of sexual abuse of minors or vulnerable adults.
+These reviews are always conducted after the archdiocese has notified law enforcement of the allegation and after civil authorities have completed their own investigation.
+It is important to note that our canonical reviews are conducted in addition to – not instead of – whatever law enforcement chooses to do.

-The purpose of a Church investigation is to restrict or remove from ministry those who have committed abuse.
+The purpose of a canonical review is to restrict or remove from ministry those who have committed abuse.
 By way of a canonical decree,1 This action is taken regardless of how long ago the abuse occurred or whether criminal charges are ever filed.
-In cases where criminal charges aren’t filed, Church investigations are the only way to remove an offending priest from the community.
+In cases where criminal charges aren’t filed, canonical reviews are the only way to remove an offending priest from public ministry.